 Blackboard is one of the most famous LMS systems for its comprehensive feature set and scalability in higher education institutions.

-This allows teachers to run online courses, upload course materials, communicate with students, and evaluate the learning outcomes.
+This allows teachers to run online courses, upload course materials, communicate with students, and assess the learning outcomes.

 Key Features